therareblue/Alex-PDA/README.md

 *Tested on Raspberry Pi 4 and Khadas Edge2 boards, but the version with 'picovoice' speech-to-text should work on Raspberry Pi zero 2W and Pi 3+.*

+* For Ubuntu install instructions on raspberry pi / Khadas, look the file INSTALL_INSTRUCTIONS.txt
+* Ensure you have your gtts_accnt.json google application credentials file placed in your main folder

+-- For application notes, look the file "Application_Notes.rtf"